-This isn't a social app for everyone, however, with 500 million users and growing fast, and 41 percent of TikTok's users aged between 16 and 24, it could be a platform worth giving a shot.
+This isn't a social app for everyone, however, with 1 billion users and growing fast, and 41 percent of TikTok's users aged between 16 and 24, it could be a platform worth giving a shot.

-So there you have it, six prominent social platforms to consider using for promoting your personal or professional brand, products, and services in 2020.
+So, there you have it, six prominent social platforms to consider using for promoting your personal or professional brand, products, and services in 2022 and indeed beyond.

-Again, you might already be using most, if not all of these, in which case, put them in the order of which platform is bringing you the most returns and focus your entire effort on those.
+Again, you might already be using most, if not all of these.
+In which case, put them in the order of which platform is bringing you the most value, engagement, growth, and focus your full effort on those.